TruelyThea/trollegle-lore/README.md

 You can send a message like you would on a regular Omegle chat.
 However, a Trollegle chat can do more.
 It features a number of *commands* to do specific actions.
 Typing `/help` for example should list the available commands.
 Typing `/rules` should tell you how users are expected to behave.
 At the very beginning of a message the character `/` indicates that the next word is a command.
 The available commands are a variant of the popular [Internet Relay Chat (IRC)](https://en.wikipedia.org/wiki/Internet_Relay_Chat) interface, but the set of available commands isn't identical to this interface.

 Some commands take *arguments*, or values that the command uses while performing it's action.
 The `/help` documentation will usually list these in capital letters in the order they should appear.
 One example is `/nick NAME`.
 The `/nick` command changes your nickname, which is displayed in front of every message you send. `NAME` is an argument, and is therefore a place holder for an arbitrary word.
 If you type `/nick Doug`, then you'll nickname will become `Doug`.
+If you then type a message, like `hello everyone!`, everyone will see the message `[Doug] hello everyone!`.

 The `/me` command is used to tell everyone about an action you're doing.
 It takes an arbitrary list of arguments, which are simply treated as the words in a sentence.
 If you type `/me is very hungry.`, then a message will be sent to the room that says: `* [YourNickname] is very hungry.`